WhyRFoundation/foundation/2021/hackathon.md

 ### Webinar

-The hackathon will be opened by a webinar!
+The hackathon was opened by a webinar!

 **Analyzing anomalies in the business processes using R and D3.js**